 - DNS.
 This option enables DNS protection only.

 - DNS + Proxy.
-This option enables ETP proxy, as well as DNS protection.
+This option enables SIA proxy, as well as DNS protection.

 Based on the policy type, the settings that apply for the specific type are available.
 For example, if you select DNS + Proxy, the options that apply for the proxy are available for you to configure.

 A policy is where you define the policy action and the response to users.
 You can also select whether alerts about threats are sent.
-The Threat tab allows you to select an action and response based on a threat category or type, while the Custom Lists tab allows you to set these settings for a custom, top-level domains, exception, and file hash list.
-In a custom list, you identify known and suspected domains and IP addresses.
+The Threat tab allows you to select an action and response based on a threat category or type, while the Custom Lists tab allows you to set these settings for a list that you configure.
 You can add or remove a list from a policy.
 For more information on threat categories, see Threat categories.
 For more information on lists, see About lists.

 A policy is also where you configure access control settings, including application visibility and control (AVC) and data loss prevention (DLP).
 AVC allows you to control access to websites, web applications, and the specific operations that you can perform in a web application.
 You can design a policy that is based on risk level, categories, category operations, applications, application operations, and more.
 For more information, see Application visibility and control.